TJRelly/scripture-sanctuary/README.md

 1. **User Authentication**
    - Sign up for a new account or log in using an existing account.
-   - You can access your profile page to view your favorite scriptures and manage your tags.
+   - You can access your profile page to view your favorite scriptures and manage your tags/topics.

 2. **Search Scriptures**
    - Navigate to the search page to search for Bible verses by book, chapter, verse, and translation.